Robust Auction Design with Support Information: Introduction

-\paragraph{Quantifying the power of mechanism features.} We have identified an optimal mechanism that is a convex combination of base mechanisms in the $\textnormal{SPA}$ and $\textnormal{POOL}$ classes.
-The distinguishing feature of this mechanism is that it is \textit{non-standard}, i.e., it allocates to non-highest bidders.
+\paragraph{Quantifying the power of mechanism features.} We have identified an optimal mechanism that is a randomization over base mechanisms in the $\textnormal{SPA}$ and $\textnormal{POOL}$ classes.
+A distinguishing feature of the latter mechanism is that it is \textit{non-standard}, i.e., it allocates to non-highest bidders.
 We show that this feature is \textit{necessary for optimality} by characterizing the minimax optimal mechanism and performance within the class of all standard mechanisms and showing that the optimal mechanism strictly improves over optimal standard mechanisms.
-More broadly, we quantify the value of different features in the mechanism class by computing the worst-case $\lambda$-regret (and thus, regret and ratio) for different nested mechanism subclasses of all DSIC mechanisms: all DSIC mechanisms ($\mathcal{M}_{\textnormal{all}}$), all standard mechanisms ($\mathcal{M}_{\textnormal{std}}$), SPA with random reserve ($\mathcal{M}_{\textnormal{SPA-rand}}$), SPA with deterministic reserve ($\mathcal{M}_{\textnormal{SPA-det}}$), and SPA with no reserve ($\mathcal{M}_{\textnormal{SPA-a}}$).
+More broadly, in Section~\ref{sec:other-mech-classes}, we quantify the value of different features in the mechanism class by computing the worst-case $\lambda$-regret (and thus, regret and ratio) for different nested mechanism subclasses of all DSIC mechanisms: all DSIC mechanisms ($\mathcal{M}_{\textnormal{all}}$), all standard mechanisms ($\mathcal{M}_{\textnormal{std}}$), SPA with random reserve ($\mathcal{M}_{\textnormal{SPA-rand}}$), SPA with deterministic reserve ($\mathcal{M}_{\textnormal{SPA-det}}$), and SPA with no reserve ($\mathcal{M}_{\textnormal{SPA-a}}$).
 These results are also of independent interest, as they characterize the worst-case performance of commonly used mechanisms.
-We present in Table \ref{table:maximin-ratio-mech-class-intro-n-4} the maximin ratio across mechanism classes and levels of relative support information, and observe that introducing some features (such as non-standardness) can lead to significant performance improvements.
+In terms of maximin ratio, we find strict separation for all subclasses except $\mathcal{M}_{\textnormal{SPA-det}}$ versus $\mathcal{M}_{\textnormal{SPA-a}}$ (cf. Figure~\ref{fig:ratio-mech-classes-vary-n}).
+These results show that introducing some features (such as non-standardness) can lead to significant performance improvements.